-In this round, a total of $8.25M will be provided for seven projects that are led or co-led by UHN researchers.
+In this round, a total of $8.25M will be provided for seven projects that are led or co-led by researchers at UHN.

 The projects use diverse strategies to fight COVID-19.
 Examples include Dr. Douglas Lee’s project, which will use artificial intelligence and statistical techniques to analyze large sets of health data from patients in Ontario and Alberta.
 By looking at health outcomes of those who are at risk or have developed COVID-19, the research team will be able to identify medications that affect the severity and outcomes of the disease, as well as help gauge whether changes in health care, in response to the pandemic, have impacted those living with chronic cardiovascular conditions.